 Changes in appearance and physical structure naturally occur as a person ages.
-However, people from certain racial backgrounds may find that they age differently from other racial groups.
+However, people from certain racial backgrounds may find that they age in different ways from other racial groups.

 As a person ages, they may notice that they develop wrinkles, or sagging skin.
-However, people of different racial groups can age in different ways.
+However, people of different racial groups can age differently.
 Certain racial groups may not develop deep wrinkles, whereas others may develop wrinkles at earlier ages.

 It is important to mention that different people may have different cultural standards of beauty.
 A person should not fear aging and the changes it brings to their appearance, as aging is a natural part of human life.